Cherreads

 "Perhaps I should request your services myself," Shiyu said.

 Ashley looked Shiyu up and down and then nodded.
-"I think I can whip something up for a Sage.
+"I think I can whip something up for Sage.
 Come back tomorrow if you are not heading out for Reunion Day by then."

-"What's reunion day?"
+"What's Reunion Day?"
 Emily asked.

 "It's when the ENGINE beckons all chosen to make their way over to where the previous PRIME lived before they ascended," Shiyu explained.